Helpful information for Oklahomans from wheat fields to city streets.

 Although taking note of administrative information is important for annual planning, it is also important to reflect on past wins and achievements.
 Celebrate and share these successes with your employees and customers.
 This could be a great way to end the year on a high note and get excited about your company’s future and goals.

 This could be a great time to make sure all the little things are in order.
-Conducting an audit over digital data could be one way to get started.
+Conducting an audit over digital data could be a great start.
 This can mean filing information to ensure everything is organized or even backing up data.
 Additionally, conducting a physical inventory could provide insight on which products sell and which don’t.
 General housekeeping can offer a fresh start when the new year begins.

 Along with completing an end-of-year checklist for your business, remember to also check in with your OKFB agent and review your Commercial Insurance policy.
 Many changes and updates can happen in a year, and as your partners in business, we want to help ensure you’re covered.
 Check out our Businessowners Insurance policy, specifically tailored for small businesses, as well as our commercial policies to ensure your business is protected.